-We divided all Township roads into 18 sections or routes.
-An operator with pre-determined equipment is assigned to one of these 18 routes.
-The majority of the time this is the standard deployment, however depending on the conditions we may only deploy 6 operators to treat the snow emergency roads or what is designated as the priority routes.
-Snow emergency roads are posted with signs and are designated as such due to factors of high traffic volume, steep grades, and areas with limited access or close proximity to the Schools, Police, Fire and Medical Facilities.
+We have divided all Township roads into routes.
+An operator with pre-determined equipment is assigned to one of these routes.
+The majority of the time this is standard deployment, however, depending on the conditions we may only deploy 6 operators to treat the snow emergency roads or what is designated as the priority routes.
+Snow emergency roads are posted with signs and are designated as such due to factors of high traffic volume, steep grades, and areas with limited access or close proximity to the schools, police, fire, and medical facilities.

 Prior to the storm you may notice the pretreating of certain priority roads with liquid brine.
 The brine is a specific concentration (23.3 %) of sodium chloride that lowers the freezing point of water.
 Although we would like to pre-treat all of our roads, it’s just not possible due to time and equipment availability.
 When appropriate we plan to pretreat all of the snow emergency routes with liquid brine.

 On rare occasions a snow emergency will be declared.
 The initial focus will be on the priority (snow emergency posted) roads.
 The snow emergency declaration will be broadcast on the local radio and television stations and will be posted on the York Township website.
 Again, all snow emergency streets are identified with signage.
 After the snow emergency is declared, it shall be unlawful at any time during the continuance of the emergency for any person: